-According to the 2015 B2B Content Marketing Benchmarks, Budgets, and Trends Report for North America, 94% of B2B marketers use LinkedIn to distribute content.
-In other words, if your B2B company ISN’T using LinkedIn, you’re among only 6% of B2B businesses in the U.S. to not have a LinkedIn presence!
+According to the 2018 Benchmarks, Budgets, and Trends Report, 97% of B2B marketers use LinkedIn to distribute their company’s content.
+In other words, if your B2B company ISN’T using LinkedIn this way, you’re among a mere 3% of B2B businesses in the U.S. to not to leverage one its most powerful benefits.

 Still think it’s only used for job postings?
 Think again!

-1. Of all the B2B leads generated via social media, over 80% come from LinkedIn (source).
+1. Of all the B2B leads generated via social media, over 80% come from LinkedIn

-2. LinkedIn generates the highest visitor-to-lead conversion rate at 2.74%, more than 3x higher than Twitter (.69%) and Facebook (.77%).
+3. LinkedIn generates the highest visitor-to-lead conversion rate of any social network at 2.74%, more than 3x higher than Twitter (.69%) and Facebook (.77%)

-By 2020, it’s estimated that more than 80% of the buying process will occur online without any direct human-to-human interaction.
+By 2020, it’s estimated that more than 80% of the buying process will occur online, without any direct human-to-human interaction.
 With so many transactions occurring online these days, companies rely on their social buyer employees to help find the best products, services, and deals.
 Because these social buyers know how to navigate the modern marketplace, companies trust them with larger budgets and more responsibility.
 That being said, your company can’t benefit from their buying power if you don’t have an online presence!

 Topics: Social Media